HTML Gallery¶

 To launch the tool, uses

 Ctrl+Alt+Shift+H menu entry, or the corresponding icon from the Tools tab in Right Sidebar.
-The tool will displays a view to select the contents to export: from current items selection, or from a list of albums.
-The Albums selection mode allows you to select items from Albums that you want to export to HTML.
-Just check the respective Albums displayed with hierarchical nesting.
-On the next three tabs Tags, Searches, and Labels you can refine your selection using tags, labels, or previous search results in digiKam.Next step is to select a Theme to generate the gallery.
+The tool will display a view to select the contents to export, either from current items selection, or from a list of albums.
+The Albums selection mode allows you to select items from albums that you want to export to HTML.
+Just check the respective albums from the hierarchical nested list.
+You can use the next three tabs Tags, Searches, and Labels to refine your selection based on tags, labels, or previous search results in digiKam.The next step is to select a Theme to generate the gallery.

 Depending on the chosen theme you may have additional options to fine-tune the appearance of the gallery.